flatironinstitute/SlurmUtil/README.md

 2) saved to local files at ${pData}/${hostname}_sm.p (data file) and ${hostname}_sm.px (index file);
 3) updated to web interface (http://${webserver}:8126/updateSlurmData) to refresh the data

+Considering performance, we save incoming messages in InfluxDB (measurement slurmdb) and retrieve information from the measurement.

 ## Web Interface
 Web server is hosted by CherryPy at http://${webserver}:8126/.
 You can see an example of it at http://scclin011:8126/